Earning and Saving for My Child's College Education

 The FAFSA is certainly not the model for effiiciency and you will realize that as soon as you begin the process.
 But it has made significant strides in the last 5 years, and more positive changes are on the way.

 The FAFSA is however, the ONLY way to qualify for federal financial aid.
-If you or your student have any desire to qualify for federal grants (free money!) or receive federal Stafford student loans, then the FAFSA is a necessary evil.
+If you or your student have any desire to qualify for federal grants (free money!) or receive federal student loans, then the FAFSA is a necessary evil.
 However, it can also be a great time to sit down with your student and talk about finances.
 You can use it as a teachable moment, or even take the opportunity to give your child some autonomy and let them complete it on their own.
 Scary I know, but it might pay big dividends in the end!

 Photo